Directory of members

 Around the same time I was invited to join the General Teaching Council of Scotland's Chartered Teacher Accreditation programme as an Adviser and Assessor, helping senior classroom teachers tell and critically reflect on the stories of their professional development.
 In 2009 I was invited to join an international group of storytellers on a journey to the Middle East to work with groups of Arabs and Jews, using storytelling as a means of encouraging dialogue and mutual understanding.
 Thanks to the support of the Scottish Arts Council, I experienced something truly transformational.

 In 2010, the Scottish Arts Council funded me again, this time to take up a post as Storyteller-in-Residence at a community art gallery in Charlottetown, Prince Edward Island.
-That posting also gave me the opportunity to speak at the national conference of storytellers in St John's, Newfoundland where I spoke on story and conflict.
+That posting also gave me the opportunity to speak at the national conference of the Storytellers of Canada-Conteurs du Canada in St John's, Newfoundland where I spoke on my experience in Israel and Palestine.

 Upon my return to Scotland I established my own Story Coaching business, working with individuals, groups, and organisations, helping them uncover, share, and understand the stories they need to tell to improve the world around them.